 Dig a generous hole, around the same depth as the pot the Japanese anemone is planted in, and at least twice as wide.
 Add some organic matter, such as well rotted manure or leafmould to the base of the planting hole.
 Add the plant, ensuring it sits at the same depth it was in the pot, fill around the rootball with soil and firm in gently.
 Water in well and apply a thick mulch to seal moisture into the soil.

 Caring for Japanese anemones

-Cut back after flowering, and tidy up dead leaves and stalks in March.
+Cut back after flowering or leave the seedheads for birds to eat in winter and then cut back after they have eaten them.
+Tidy up dead leaves and stalks in March.
 Mulch annually in spring or autumn.
-Japanese anemone have a tendency to spread, so divide larger clumps every few years to keep them under control.
+Divide larger clumps every few years to keep them under control.
 Do this in autumn or spring – you may find plants sulk when moved, but they should settle and re-establish themselves.

 How to propagate Japanese anemones

-Japanese anemones don’t suffer from any particular pests and diseases.
+Japanese anemones are rarely affected by pests and diseases.